DanielDong/I2mine_Project/I2mineProject/README.txt

 -Four inputs for now:
 -
--processure sequence for now is p1, p2, p3, p4
+-procedure sequence for now is p1, p2, p3, p4
 -
 -All in .xls format
 -==========================
 -
 -1) workface-distance:
--This file contains a NxN matrix holding distances between all workphases.
+-This file contains a NxN matrix holding distances between all workfaces.
--Each cell contains the exact distance in meters between two workphases.
+-Each cell contains the exact distance in meters between two workfaces.
 -e.g.
 -   w1  w2  w3                                   A1  B1  C1
 -w1 ..  ..  ..
 1  ..  ..  ..